OpenSeaMap/osm-tileserver/README.md

 # osm-tileserver
-scripts and documentation for setup, run and maintenance of open streetmap tile server the tileserver is based on several docker container
+Scripts and documentation for setup, run and maintenance of open streetmap tile server.
+The tileserver is based on several docker container

 ## tileserver_db
-the image includes the psql database with GIS extensions
+the docker image includes the psql database with GIS extensions

 ## tileserver_scripts
-the container includes following scripts
+the docker image includes scripts for:
 + initial import of osm database
 + periodical updates of osm database

 ## tileserver
-the image includes following services
+the docker image includes following services:
 + mapnik renderer and stypesheets
 + tirex, controls the renderer
 + apache - webserver
-+ modtile - apache plugin for tileserver
++ modtile - apache plugin for tile server

 ## docker volumes
-osm tileserver needs several docker volumes for persistant storage of files
+osm tileserver needs several docker volumes for persistent storage of files

 ### openstreetmap-db
 used from image tileserver_db and stores the psql database

 ### openstreetmap-flat
 used from image tileserver_scripts.
-Stores part of the database in seperate file to increase database performance during initial import and updates.
+It stores part of the database in separate file to increase performance during initial import and updates.
 The files are required for updates of database.

 ### openstreetmap-tilecache